Are you scared or excited of forthcoming groundbreaking innovations?

 Wisdom doesn’t appear suddenly, it appears with good physiology and proper habits.

-Remember, only to do creative work is not wisdom, understanding its continuous resources through rest and sleep is wisdom.
+Remember, only doing creative work is not wisdom, understanding its continuous resources through rest and sleep is wisdom.

 When we try to understand our work and its impact on our identity, we all start to become creative.